How to start programs elevated from a batch file

-If you use batch files to automate tasks on a Windows 7 or Vista computer, you have probably encountered situations when you needed to start a program elevated (a.k.a. as administrator).
+If you use batch files to automate tasks on a computer running Windows 11, 10, 8, or 7, you have probably encountered situations when you needed to start a program elevated (a.k.a. as administrator).
 For example, if you want to share a folder automatically from a batch file, you would use the net share command.
-However, unlike many other programs that ask for the administrator’s approval, net share does not do that and simply returns the error code 5 (“access denied”) if it was started by a standard user.
+However, unlike many other programs that ask for the administrator's approval, net share does not do that and simply returns the error code 5 ("access denied") if it was started by a standard user.
 How to force that program to start elevated from a batch file?

 That's the purpose of the Elevate utility that we've created to solve such a problem.
 Download the Zip file, uncompress it, and inside you should find two files: Elevate.exe and Elevate64.exe.
 (The latter is a native 64-bit compilation, if you require that, although the regular 32-bit version, Elevate.exe, should work fine with both the 32- and 64-bit versions of Windows).

 Copy the file Elevate.exe into a folder where Windows can always find it (such as C:/Windows).
 To use it in a batch file, just prepend the command you want to execute as administrator with the elevate command, like this:

 and it should run the command net share as administrator.
 Of course, it does not relieve the administrator from the duty to approve the request (unless you have enabled the quiet mode of UAC or disabled the UAC altogether).

 The syntax of the Elevate command is as follows: